 If you really want to be super warm and cozy, you can invest in a space heater for your RV.
 These are really nice to have, but just make sure it is safe for RV use!

 You can’t go camping without a waterproof backpack.
-I mean, you can, but if you’re going to be hiking, biking, taking pictures, or doing any outdoor activity, a backpack will be really helpful!
+I mean, you can, but if you’re going to be hiking, biking, taking pictures, or doing any outdoor activity, a good backpack will be really helpful!

 Again, rain is a real issue when camping in the fall.
-To make sure your personal items and any electronics you bring are kept safe from the rain, you’ll want to bring plastic bags or reusable wet bags to put them in.
+To make sure your personal items and any electronics you bring are kept safe from the rain, you’ll want to bring plastic baggies or reusable wet bags to put them in.

 While the sun is not as strong in the fall, you can still get a sunburn on a clear day, especially if you go out hiking somewhere high and clear.
 Bring a good, non-toxic sunscreen just in case; it doesn’t take much room.

 Again, you are less likely to encounter bugs in the fall, but they can still be there.
 And if you’re in an area with ticks, be sure to bring bug spray that also repels ticks (along with appropriate clothing!).
 You don’t want to go camping and come back with ticks all over.
 YUCK!
+So don’t forget to bring the insect repellent.

 First Aid Kit